 The top region of the spine, including the neck, is referred to as having “cervical curvature of the spine.”
 This is usually a gentle “C” shape that is going inward.

 Lordotic is defined as the curvature of the spine in a person’s lumbar region, which is where the lower back and hips are located.

 Swayback Medical Term

 The swayback medical term is a condition in which the spine curves forward, giving the person a swayback appearance.
 It is also called lordosis.

 The chiropractors at Tebby Chiropractic and Sports Medicine Clinic can help with issues regarding cervical lordosis or reverse cervical kyphosis.
 Without a proper curve in your neck, symptoms such as headaches are common.
-Call 704-541-7111 for a free consultation and get back on the road to reason why you have decided to see a chiropractor.
-You may have been experiencing back, shoulder, and neck pain free living,
+Call 704-541-7111 for a free consultation and get back on the road to pain free living,